RazDechantal/vite-project/README.md

-Sure, here is a README file for your project, including a relevant table of contents:
+Here is a README file to the project, including a relevant table of contents:

 ---